angulardart/site-angulardart/src/angular/guide/router/index.md

 ## What next?

-The rest of this guide describes the development of a {% example_ref %}multi-page routed app{% endexample_ref %} through a sequence of milestones.
+The rest of this guide describes the development of a {% example_ref text="multi-page routed app" %} through a sequence of milestones.
 Each milestone highlights specific design decisions and introduces new key features of the router.